Estonian Soviet Socialist Republic: Post-Stalin regime

-After Joseph Stalin's death, the Party membership vastly expanded its social base to include more ethnic Estonians.
+After Stalin's death, the Party membership vastly expanded its social base to include more ethnic Estonians.
 By the mid-1960s, the percentage of ethnic Estonian membership stabilised near 50%.
 One positive aspect of the post-Stalin era in Estonia was the regranting of permission in the late 1950s for citizens to make contact with foreign countries.
 Ties were reactivated with Finland, and in 1965, a ferry service was opened between Tallinn and Helsinki.
 President of Finland Urho Kekkonen had visited Tallinn in the previous year and the ferry line is widely credited to Kekkonen.

 Some Estonians began watching Finnish television as the Helsinki television tower broadcast from just 80 km and the signal was strong enough in Tallinn and elsewhere on the north Estonian coast.
 This electronic "window on the West" afforded Estonians more information on current affairs and more access to Western culture and thought than any other group in the Soviet Union.
 This somewhat more open media environment was important in preparing Estonians for their vanguard role in extending perestroika during the Gorbachev era.

 In the late 1970s, Estonian society grew increasingly concerned about the threat of cultural Russification to the Estonian language and national identity.
 In 1980, Tallinn hosted the sailing events of the 1980 Summer Olympics.
 By 1981, Russian was taught already in the second grade of Estonian-language primary schools and in some urban areas was also being introduced into Estonian pre-school teaching.

 Soviet authorities began to lure in Finnish tourists and the much needed foreign exchange they could bring.
-The Soviet travel agency Inturist contracted Finnish construction company Repo to build Hotel Viru in downtown Tallinn.
+The Soviet travel agency Inturist contracted Finnish construction company Repo to build Hotel Viru in central Tallinn.
 Estonians saw very different construction equipment, methods and work morale.
 An improved ferry MS Georg Ots between Tallinn and Helsinki came into operation.
 Estonia gained Western currency, but on the other hand Western thoughts and customs began to infiltrate Soviet Estonia.